Merzasphor/MWSE/docs/source/lua/type/tes3npcInstance.rst

     Quick access to the base NPC's base amount of barter gold.

 `baseObject`_ (`tes3npc`_)
+    Read-only.
 Access to the base NPC object.

 `boundingBox`_ (`tes3boundingBox`_)
     The bounding box for the object.

 `class`_ (`tes3class`_)
+    Read-only.
 Quick access to the base NPC's class.

 `cloneCount`_ (`number`_)
+    Read-only.
 The number of clones that exist of this actor.

 `deleted`_ (`boolean`_)
     The deleted state of the object.